-It is also worth observing that other ASOs are under investigation for use in Huntington's disease, which, unlike ISIS3139, specifically target mRNA produced by the disease-causing allele and not the wildtype (Silva et al., 2020).
-This is potentially significant, since this strategy should in principle avoid reducing all huntingtin expression, thereby protecting the essential functions of this protein.
+It is also worth observing that other antisense oligonucleotides are under investigation for use in Huntington's disease, which, unlike ISIS3139, specifically target mRNA produced by the disease-causing allele and not the wild type (Silva et al., 2020).
+This is potentially significant, because this strategy should in principle avoid reducing all huntingtin expression, thereby protecting the essential functions of this protein.
 Theoretically, PD patients with LRRK2 mutations (although not sporadic PD patients) could be treated in a similar way.
-However, the ability to select between mutant and wildtype that differ only by a single base-change is going to be considerably more challenging than mutations like the expanded CAG-repeats causing Huntington's disease.
+However, the ability to select between mutant and wild type that differ only by a single base change is going to be considerably more challenging than mutations like the expanded CAG repeats causing Huntington's disease.